GrahamDumpleton/wsgiorg/frameworks.rst

     that fit your needs.
 `Colubrid <http://wsgiarea.pocoo.org/colubrid/>`_
-    Colubrid is a WSGI publisher which simplifies python web developement.
+    Colubrid is a WSGI publisher which simplifies python web development.
 Colubrid is not a framework :-) Although some people like the idea of having found a framework in colubrid.
 All colubrid does for you is parsing form data / url parameters / cookies and providing a url dispatcher.
 Colubrid was replaced by